-- Check signal power.
+- Check the signal power.
 If the signal power is weak, you will have to use a better antenna.
 If the neighboring cells have a similar signal strength, you will need to use a directional antenna.
-For proper operation, the signal levels have to be in the range from -50 dBm to -90 dBm. - It is necessary to set ping, which will check the connection and, in the case of failed ping, restart connection.
+For proper operation, the signal levels have to be within the range of -50 dBm to -90 dBm. - It is necessary to set the router to ping, which will check the connection and, in the case of a failed ping, restart the connection.